Move bar to 4 minutes 41 seconds to begin this 1984 60 Minutes video story---or if you wish to see the 1972 Kent State piece, begin at the beginning.

 So it has.

-Besides, how could I be silent knowing my silence would send others to horrible, and at that time, certain death?
+Besides, how could I be silent when I knew my silence would send others to a horrible and at that time a certain death?

-Officials at Yale - New Haven Hospital and elsewhere criticized me for revealing confidential information.
+Officials at Yale-New Haven Hospital and others have criticized me for revealing confidential information.

 So be it.